Daemon X Machina

-Daemon X Machina is a Mecha third-person shooter action game developed and published by Marvelous.
-It was originally released for the Nintendo Switch on September 13, 2019 then later ported to Microsoft Windows on February 13, 2020.
-Armored Core producer Kenichiro Tsukuda has stated that a sequel is in development.
+Daemon X Machina is a 2019 action game developed and published by Marvelous for the Nintendo Switch.
+A Windows port was released in 2020.
+A sequel, Daemon X Machina: Titanic Scion, was released on September 5, 2025.

 Gameplay

-In the game, the player controls a custom player character, who commands an Arsenal mech and engages in battle with other mech enemies.
+In the game, the player controls a custom character, who commands an Arsenal mech and engages in battle with other mech enemies.
 The player avatar's stats, abilities, and appearance can be customized in the Hangar, which serves as the game's main hub.
 The Hangar is also the area where players create their custom Arsenal using body parts bought or collected throughout the game.
 It is also the place where players browse through different missions for both single player and online cooperative multiplayer.

 Plot

 After a moon collided with the Planet, it radiated a special energy that turned artificial intelligence against humanity.
 The Outers, a group of pilots who command mechs, gained special abilities after being afflicted by the mysterious energy.
 They act as humanity's protectors and guardians as the war with the Arms of Immortals (AIs) rages on.